 - Thyme oil

 - Myrrh oil

-These essential oils are not hail-mary’s.
-They need to be used consistently and correctly to give the benefits they have to give.
+They need to be used consistently and correctly to reap the benefits they are capable of providing.
 (If you are looking for some help on essential oils, Gentle Babies by Debra Raybern is a great resource.)

 Now how do we incorporate all of these foods?
-Click here to download a 1-week menu that has a grocery list and recipes!
-How could supporting your body through mastitis get any easier?!
-It can’t.
-With my Mastitis and Nutrition menu you will get to enjoy foods like Chocolate Chia Pudding, Golden Turmeric Hot Chocolate, Shrimp Zoodle Stir Fry and more!
+Click here to download a 1-week menu that has a grocery list and recipes.
+With my Mastitis and Nutrition menu you will get to enjoy foods like Shrimp Zoodle Stir Fry, Chocolate Chia Pudding, Golden Turmeric Hot Chocolate, and more!

 Note: The views expressed in this article belong to the author.